Integrability, susy $SU(2)$ matter gauge theories and black holes: Quantum Seiberg-Witten theory with fundamental matter

-\section{$N_f=1,2$ Seiberg-Witten periods}
+\subsection{$N_f=1,2$ Seiberg-Witten periods}

-In this appendix we define and give some relations for the Seiberg-Witten periods for the $SU(2)$ $N_f=1,2$ theories, that is, the leading $\hslash \to 0$ of the quantum (or deformed) exact periods which we prove are connected to integrability exact $Y$ and $T$ functions.
+In this subsection we define and give some relations for the Seiberg-Witten periods for the $SU(2)$ $N_f=1,2$ theories, that is, the leading $\hbar \to 0$ of the quantum (or deformed) exact periods, which in sections \ref{secY} and \ref{secT} we prove to be connected to integrability exact $Y$ and $T$ functions.

-\subsection{Massless $N_f=1$ SW periods}
+\subsubsection{Massless $N_f=1$ SW periods}